ranchcomputing/python-sdk/README.md

 ### Example python script

-Here is a little sample script with python submit a job to the ranchcomputing render farm with cinema 4d R23 and Arnold renderer
+Here is a little simple script with python submit a job to the ranchcomputing render farm with cinema 4d R23 and Arnold renderer

 ```python
 import os